psevestre/openid-fapi/Financial_API_WD_001.md

 This document specifies the method for an application to:

-* Obtain OAuth tokens in a secure manner for read-only access to financial data;
+* obtain OAuth tokens in a secure manner for read-only access to financial data;
-* Use OpenID Connect (OIDC) to identify the customer (user); and
+* use OpenID Connect (OIDC) to identify the customer (user); and
-* Use tokens to read financial data from REST endpoints.
+* use tokens to read financial data from REST endpoints.

 ## 2. Normative references
-The following referenced documents are strongly recommended to be used in conjunction with this document.
-For dated references, only the edition cited applies.
+The following referenced documents are indispensable for the application of this document.
+For dated references, only the edition cited applied.
 For undated references, the latest edition of the referenced document (including any amendments) applies.

 [RFC7230] -  Hypertext Transfer Protocol -- HTTP/1.1
 [RFC7230]: https://tools.ietf.org/html/rfc7230